 With the European market making up 19% of the Global Information Technology industry’s £3.8 trillion value in 2019, keeping up with the latest technological and innovation-related trends is crucial in developing and maintaining a successful business – and that is exactly what the #DigitalReboot Disruptive Digital Conference was all about!

-Before the commencement of the conference itself and after being registered, attendees were invited to food and beverages at the catered Templeman Library reception provided by the University as well as encouraged to network with other attendees.
+Before the conference talks commenced, attendees were invited to food and beverages at the catered Templeman Library reception provided by the University to give them an opportunity to network with other attendees.

 “As a local business it’s always important for us to forge greater links with the University.
 To date, we have benefited so much with regards to student placements and business growth support, and now gaining greater understanding of the future of tech through this amazing conference.
 As a business, following the conference, we have already started to consider how these tech trends can support our continued business growth and look forward to exploring greater way in which the University may be able to further assist.” – Ben Glancy, Director at Convert Energy

-After the speakers gave their talks, attendees had the opportunity to ask questions to the speakers themselves as a specific time was allocated to a Q&A panel.
-Once the event finished, attendees helped themselves to some souvenirs to take home with them as a ‘thank you’ to the participation of the attendees from the organisers of the event.
+After the talks, attendees had the opportunity to ask questions to the speakers themselves during a Q&A panel.
+At the end of the evening, attendees helped themselves to some souvenirs to take home with them as a ‘thank you’ from the organisers for attending.

-By: Adrian Paris, University of Kent Hub Innovation & Enterprise Assistant
+Originally written by Adrian Paris, University of Kent Hub Innovation & Enterprise Assistant.